tshepang/blog/content/Intimacy (2001).md

 he is cheating with is an extremely annoying ass who nearly tells on her, not because he is moral, but because he is jealous.
 The character is unbearable, and so is the performance.
-Another annoying character is the delinquent friend, whose sole purpose must have been just that\... to annoy me.
+Another annoying character is the delinquent friend, whose sole purpose must have been just that... to annoy me.
 Another unpleasant character, though the only one that seems sensible, is the strange bar man, perhaps because I could not figure him out.
 He just feels so arbitrary, as does that delinquent